MicrosoftDocs/cognitive-toolkit-docs/articles/How-do-I-Train-Models-in-BrainScript.md

 ms.devlang:   brainscript
 ---

-# How do I train models in BrainScript"
+# How do I train models in BrainScript

 * [Perform layer-wise training](#layer-wise-training)?
 * [Train with a multitask objective](#train-with-a-multitask-objective)?
 * [Train a regression model on images](#train-a-regression-model-on-images)?